kubernetes/kops/docs/getting_started/openstack.md

-# Getting Started with kops on OpenStack
+# Getting Started with kOps on OpenStack

-OpenStack support on kops is currently **beta**, which means that OpenStack support is in good shape and could be used for production.
+OpenStack support on kOps is currently **beta**, which means that OpenStack support is in good shape and could be used for production.
 However, it is not as rigorously tested as the stable cloud providers and there are some features not supported.
-In particular, kops tries to support a wide variety of OpenStack setups and not all of them are equally well tested.
+In particular, kOps tries to support a wide variety of OpenStack setups and not all of them are equally well tested.

 ## OpenStack requirements